 In order to become an educational member of the IACBE, an academic business unit must submit an application for educational membership, pay its membership dues, provide evidence that its parent institution has a publicly-stated mission appropriate to a college or university, submit a copy of the most recent catalog, bulletin, prospectus, brochures, or other materials for the institution's undergraduate and graduate degree programs and provide evidence that its parent institution has nationally-recognized institutional accreditation (or its equivalent) and grants business degrees at the bachelor's, master's, or doctoral level.
 For more information about becoming an educational member of the IACBE, see Become a Member.

 Membership dues for academic business units members of the IACBE for the 2018 membership year are $2,550.
 For members with business accreditation, there is an additional $500 annual fee for accreditation maintenance.
 For members with accounting accreditation, there is a separate $200 annual fee for accreditation maintenance.
 Annual membership dues for a given calendar year are payable in advance and must be paid before December 15 of the prior year, or late fees will be assessed.
-Note: 2019 membership dues of $2,550 will be invoiced in May 2018 for all current members with maintenance fees of $500 for business accreditation and $200 for accounting accreditation for all accredited members.
+Note: 2019 membership dues of $2,550 were invoiced in May 2018 for all current members with maintenance fees of $500 for business accreditation and $200 for accounting accreditation for all accredited members.
 These dues must be received by December 15, 2018.

 Annual dues for the 2018 membership year are $2,550.
 For new members of the IACBE, membership dues for 2018 are prorated according to the date of joining as follows: